-Age and health A Scheme Pension is determined by an actuary with the maximum income based on your age, state of health, mortality, any escalation or guaranteed period and fund value.
-In many situations, this will potentially allow a larger income to be taken.
-Investment risk There is no investment risk but you should be aware that you will not benefit from future growth on your pension fund.
-Other risks The payment of a scheme pension depends on the financial health of the paying pension scheme unless the financial liability has been passed to an insurance company.
+- Talli Toatal o s of scheme bension Age and health A Scheme Pension is determined by an actuary with the maximum income based on your age, state of health, mortality, any escalation or guaranteed period and fund value.
+In many situations this will potentially allow a larger income to be taken.
+Investment risk There is no investment risk but, if bought with a money purchase pension fund you should be aware that you will not benefit from future growth on your pension fund as your fund is swapped for a guaranteed lifetime income.
+Other risks The payment of a scheme pension depends on the financial health of the paying pension scheme, unless the financial liability has been passed to an insurance company.
 With regard to a defined benefit (final salary) scheme, scheme pensions may be protected by the Pension Protection Fund in the event of the pension scheme winding up.
-The level of protection varies depending on whether you retired before or on/after the scheme's normal pension age which may mean your scheme pension is not fully protected.
-Flexibility You will be able to access your tax-free cash lump sum immediately, to spend or invest as you wish.
+The level of protection varies depending whether you retired before or on / after the scheme's normal pension age which may mean your scheme pension is not fully protected.
+Flexibility You will be able to access your tax free cash lump sum immediately, to spend or invest as you wish.
 There are regular reviews and these again are based on your circumstances prevailing at the time of the actuarial review.
 This can be particularly useful where your state of health has worsened and the actuary is able to reset the income at a level whereby the reduced longevity can be reflected by an increase in the amount of Scheme Pension payable A scheme pension cannot normally be reduced.
-Taxation You can usually take up to 25% of your pension benefits as a tax-free lump sum. raxacion Your scheme pension will be taxed at your marginal rate(s) of tax, so if you are a non-taxpayer you may receive some or all of your annuity tax-free.
+Taxation You can usually take up to 25% of your pension benefits as a tax free lump sum.
+Your scheme pension will be taxed at your marginal rate(s) of tax, so if you are a non-tax payer you may receive some or all of your annuity tax free.
 Transfers & withdrawals It's not possible to withdraw additional sums from your scheme pension or to transfer once in payment.
 Availability There are very few providers in the market who offer scheme pensions so you should compare this option against the others described in this guide carefully.
 Long term care Your pension income will be taken into account should you require care in the future.
-Treatment after death Pension protection may be included on death (on death a lump sum is paid which is equal to 20 times your starting scheme pension less the gross pension payments you had received up to the date of death - tax-free if you died before age 75 and taxed at the recipient's marginal income tax rate(s) if you die after age 75).
+Treatment after death Pension protection may be included on death (on death a lump sum is paid which is equal to 20 times your starting scheme pension less the gross pension payments you had received up to the date of death - tax free if you died before age 75 and taxed at the recipient's marginal income tax rate(s) if you die after age 75).
 It's possible to provide a dependant's Scheme Pension although it cannot be higher than the Scheme Pension the deceased received.
 This will be taxable on the recipient at their marginal income tax rate(s) whatever your age at date of death.
 Type of charges An adviser charge is usually deducted by the provider before the scheme pension is purchased.
 The provider charges are allowed for within the rate of scheme pension offered.
-Future planning issues If you decide to move abroad after retirement, you can arrange to have your pension paid to an overseas bank account if you wish to.
+Future planning issues If you decide to move abroad after retirement, you can usually arrange to have your pension paid to an overseas bank account if you wish to.